 Your Trusted Advocate For Ohio Social Security Disability Claims

-Do You Qualify For Disability Benefits?
+Do I Qualify For Social Security Disability Benefits?

-To be eligible for Social Security Disability or Supplemental Security Income (SSI), you must have a severe physical or mental impairment that is expected to prevent you from working for at least 12 months.
-When evaluating your disability claim, the Social Security Administration uses the following five-step sequential evaluation.
+To be eligible for Social Security Disability or Supplemental Security Income (SSI), you must meet certain criteria.
+When evaluating your disability claim, the Social Security Administration will consider the following:

 Get Personalized Representation From An Experienced Lawyer

 When dealing with the challenges of SSDI, having an experienced attorney on your side can make all the difference.
 Social Security Disability attorneys can give your case personal attention, gather medical evidence to support your claim, represent you at your hearing, and fight for the full amount of benefits you are entitled to.
 They can also:

 - Obtain medical records and reports from your doctor

 - Analyze your case under the Social Security regulations.